villagertech/DOMObjects/README.md

 ## Namespaces
 From a parent object calling the `new_namespace()` method will create a child with the `FLAG_NAMESPACE` bit flag set.
-This flag manages the ability of children to perform path traversal upward and limits them to the namespace space node where parent node reference is limited.
+This flag manages the ability of children to perform path traversal upward and limits them to within their own namespace.
 Namespaces names do not have to conform to standard Python object name limitations.
-This style of child require the use of the `get_context` method for operation.
+To operate on this child type, use the `get_context` method on the parent object to retrieve it.

 ```
     ROOT.new_namespace("new_namespace_object")
     ROOT.new_namespace("{b52702e0-1513-4201-82df-592c05ee7a02}")
     context1 = ROOT.get_context("new_namespace_object")
     context2 = ROOT.get_context("{b52702e0-1513-4201-82df-592c05ee7a02}")
+    context1.parent
+    >>> None
 ```

 ## DictGroups